Prior Conservatories Home Page Create an Outlook that is exceptional

-With modern families constantly looking at ways to improve, upgrade and add space to their homes planning requirements are getting tighter to ensure that the building work is in keeping with neighbouring properties and local area.
+With many modern families constantly looking at ways to improve, upgrade and add space to their homes, planning permission requirements are getting tighter to ensure that the building work undertaken is in keeping with neighbouring properties and local area guidelines.

-Under present local authority legislation you may not need planning permission providing you meet with the following points.
+Under present local authority legislation you may not need planning permission to build a conservatory, providing you meet with the following points...

 A Detached Property

-Without planning permission you can develop up to 70m3 or 115% of the total volume of the property, whichever is the greatest?
-However, this is a combination of the total amount of extensions, e.g. if you had a lounge extension of 35m3 and a conservatory of 46m3 this would total 81m3 and you would then require planning permission.
+• Without planning permission you can develop up to 70m3 or 115% of the total volume of the property, whichever is the greatest, however, this is a combination of the total amount of extensions, e.g. if you have had a lounge extension of 35m3 and a conservatory of 46m3 this would total 81m3 and you would then require planning permission for your project.
 If your total is less than 70m3, or 115% of the volume of the existing building, planning permission would not be required.

 A Semi-Detached Property